OpenDSA/OpenDSA/RST/en/PIFLA/MajorConcepts.rst

 Grammars
 --------

-The following frameset will provide an introduction to the concept of a grammar, as used in Formal Languages.
+The following frameset provides an introduction to the concept of a grammar, as used in Formal Languages.

 .. inlineav:: GrammarIntroFS ff